metasnf

 adjusted rand index heatmap annotations.
 Recall that the

-matrix, so no further data manipulation is needed to add a setting as a
+as an attribute, so no further data manipulation is needed to add a

 Give it a try with the code below: